 Escape: When Particles Leave the Simulation

-This is the perfect particle boundary condition for outlets, vents, or any open boundary where particles are expected to exit the system.
-You would use the Escape DPM condition on any boundary that represents an exit path.
-Using Escape is simple but very important for defining a realistic and complete ANSYS Fluent DPM simulation.
+This is the required condition for outlets, vents, or any open boundary where particles naturally exit the system.
+Applying Escape correctly is simple but essential for defining a realistic physical model.

 Figure 5: The ‘Escape’ condition allows the particle to pass through the boundary and exit the simulation domain, which is different from ‘Reflect’ or ‘Trap’.